Flavjack/journalclub/manuscript/Journal-Club_article.md

 The writing of an essay by groups was the product of each Journal Club.
 The result of each essay was evaluated and compared by section during the two academic semesters in the plant genetic lectures.

 Sections A and D presented an increase in the score in time for the evaluation of the essays.
 In the 2021-2 semester group A started with a score of 17.5 and at the end got a score of 18.4, whereas group D had 17 and 17.2, respectively, for the same evaluations.
 In the 2022-1 semester group A started with 14.8 and ended with a score of 17.9, whereas group D had  16.5 and 18.6 gradings, respectively, for the same evaluations.
-For both sections, A and D showed a continued improvements in their grading over time during the two academic semesters ([Figure  @fig:id.y18qqmtszisb]:).
+For both sections, A and D showed a continued improvement in their grading over time during the two academic semesters ([Figure  @fig:id.y18qqmtszisb]:).
 Section D reduced their grading in 2021-1 for JC two and four and JC three in 2022-1 ([Figure  @fig:id.y18qqmtszisb]:).
-This reduction was associated with of the type of the articles (i.e., research articles, Table S1).
+This reduction was associated with the type of articles (i.e., research articles, Table S1).

 Section B in the 2022-1 semester did not show an improvement in the grading during the period of the JC.
 The initial grading for this group was 15.5 and ended with a grading of 15 ([Figure  @fig:id.y18qqmtszisb]:).